the-front/angularjs-ee-boilerplate/docs/README_en.md

 --

+* `grunt generate` >> ask for which code generate option you want, values for the chosen and finally output destination

+--

 * `grunt dev` >> first will execute `build:dev` task, after that start web server with livereload support and watch changes on files *.html, .css and .js*, that will update all browsers and devices connect to server

 * `grunt dev:proxy` >> beyond the `grunt dev` tasks, this task create a proxy to route requests to other server based on given context, for example `/rest`